Go to search feature Go to content

 All employees and consultants at SEB complete annual mandatory security training.
 SEB continues to enhance its security capabilities and expands the bank’s internal security education programs to supplement the role-based Cyber security academy.
 The Cyber security academy currently includes cohorts for Developers, Architects and Tech leads and offers on-demand modules, webinars, live seminars, simulations, and study halls offering participants the chance to meet one another and our subject matter experts.

-Financial crime and money laundering
+Financial crime prevention and anti-money laundering

 We work in a structured way to protect the bank from money laundering attempts, cyber-attacks, sabotage, intrusion attempts, crime and financing of terrorism.
 We believe that a sound know-your-customer (KYC) process is the best method of prevention and we apply enhanced due diligence for customers, products and countries, where there is a perceived risk that SEB is used for money laundering and financing of terrorism.